With Christmas fast approaching, are you ready to splash the cash? Check out our tips for sustainable spending.

-Imagine the scenario: pay day has been and gone, the bills have been paid and food is on the table.
-You know you should save a little of what’s left over for a rainy day.
-But you don’t.
-Instead, you visit your favourite restaurant a few more times and you splurge on another new pair of shoes.
-Before you know it your bank account is empty and your savings account remains dry.
+Imagine this: pay day has been and gone, the bills have been paid and dinner is on the table.
+You know you should save a little of what’s left for a rainy day.
+Instead, you splurge on a Friday night takeaway and have a few large lattes from your favourite chain coffee shop.
+Before you know it your bank account looking a bit empty and your savings account remains dry.
 Then the car fails its MOT…

 Sound familiar?
-If the answer is ‘yes’ than automating your savings by setting up an instantaneous monthly transaction could be the answer you’re looking for.
+If so, automating your savings by setting up an instant monthly transaction could be the answer you’re looking for.

 Why should you consider automating your savings?